facebookarchive/spark-state/README.md

 `GlobalPeersMap` is a key-value pair data type which contains the IDs of all <a href="https://sparkar.facebook.com/ar-studio/learn/documentation/reference/classes/participantsmodule.participant" target="_blank">participants</a> in a group effect as keys, and their global signals as values.

-Values of types `GlobalCounterSignal` and `GlobalStringSignal` are supported.
+Values of types `GlobalScalarSignal` and `GlobalStringSignal` are supported.

 The `participantId` parameters in the method calls refer to each effect participant's unique ID string as returned by the <a href="https://sparkar.facebook.com/ar-studio/learn/documentation/reference/classes/participantsmodule.participant#properties" target="_blank">`Participant.id`</a> property from the Spark AR API.